lenkakt/zephyr-os-labs/threads/README.rst

 Someone must grant access to the pipe.
 Update your code - the main thread shall grant access to lab_pipe to the consumer thread before this one is started.

+** Warning: This lab has updated solutions, in Zephyr 4.2 or newer the pipe API is different.
+Do not use CONFIG_PIPES and check the solutions, if you still have older version of this lab at your computer.**